meetwudi/uml-project/detailed-use-case/print-invoice.md

 1. The customer clicks on 'Print invoice' button after paying.
 2. The system displays the form of invoice information.
 3. The customer fills out the form.
-4. The system prints the invoice for the delivery person.
+4. The system generate invoice in the pdf filetype.
-5. The delivery person takes the invoice to the customer.
+5. The customer download the invoice and get it printed.

 ### Post-condition
-The invoice gets printed.
+The invoice gets printed by customer.

 ### Exception Flow
 The customer doesn't provide the required information about the invoice, so the system will ask the customer to fill in again.